NativeScript/docs/content/guide/accessibility.md

 ></button>
 ```

+### iosAccessibilityAdjustsFontSize (iOS only)

+Enable this to allow device font scale affect view font-size.
+Android has this feature enabled by default.

+### iosAccessibilityMinFontScale (iOS only)

+Sets the minimum accessibility font scale.

+### iosAccessibilityMaxFontScale (iOS only)

+Sets the maximum accessibility font scale.

 ### accessibilityIgnoresInvertColors (iOS only)

 When screen colors invert with accessibility, you often don't want views such as photos to be inverted.
 You can set this to ignore the inversion.